THE PBUA WESTOVER/LEHRER SCHOLARSHIP FOUNDATION

 In the event that the Westover-Lehrer Memorial Foundation Scholarship is dissolved, all Foundation grants previously awarded for subsequent years will be paid out in full to those recipients or school of record.

-Any remaining undistributed assets will be donated to the; Old Timers and Active Baseball Association of Portland for use in their Harry Demorest Scholarship Foundation.
+Any remaining undistributed assets will be donated to the; Old Timers Baseball Association of Portland for use in their Harry Demorest Scholarship Foundation.